thirukkural2022/obedparla.com/content/posts/2018-09-30-my-nonna-and-her-stories.md

 ---
-title: "My nonna and her stories."
-author: "Obed Marquez Parlapiano"
+title : "My nonna and her stories." author : "Obed Marquez Parlapiano" date : "2018-09-30" categories :
-date: "2018-09-30"
-categories: "thoughts"
-tags:
+ - thoughts
+tags : ""
-cover: "../images/grandmother-holding-baby-finger.jpg"
+cover : "../images/grandmother-holding-baby-finger.jpg"
 ---

 My family, just like any other family out there, has some interesting history and things worth talking about and stories worth telling.
 I was talking with my spouse the other day about them, and I realized how much I enjoyed telling their stories, in particular, my grandmother's (nonna hereafter) stories.